 New hires participate in at least one training audit, within 12 months of hire.
 Training audits are conducted by TAP audit trainers and use lecture-style instruction combined with hands-on auditing and review in a live audit client environment.

-Completion of a professional qualification such as the CPA/CA or ACCA exam is required for all new employees within a defined time period.
+Completion of a professional qualification such as the ACCA or CA/CPA or exam is required for all new employees within a defined time period.
 Only applicants already certified will be considered for Philippines locations.

-TAP holds in-house professional dvelopment seminars every second year.
-Plenary and break-out sessions provide the majority if not all the annual CPE requirements for most GCAS auditors.
+TAP holds in-house professional development seminars.
+Plenary and break-out sessions provide the majority of the annual CPE requirements for most GCAS auditors.